Recently, I saw a wonderful post on Twitter. It’s too good not to share:

-Anyone who’s read up on investing knows that there’s only so much you can do.
+Anyone who’s spent time reading and learning about investing knows that there’s only so much you can do.
 That’s because successful investing means following a few simple rules:

 Moreover, there’s a point at which doing more actually hurts your investments.
-That’s because making changes to your investments costs money.
+That’s because making changes, like regularly buying and selling mutual funds, costs money.
 Said more simply, every time you make a move, it hurts you.
 The lesson is:

 In investing, don’t move.

 This is why buy-and-hold investing (using low-cost index funds) is so successful.
 With this low-maintenance strategy, you get stock market returns without paying a lot for it.
 (Remember: avoiding fees is important; paying fees lowers your investment return.)

 Of course, you can always try to do better than low-cost, buy-and-hold investing.
 However, it rarely works.
 It rarely works because the market is so competitive – filled with brainiac genius investors on the other side of each trade you make.
 And, of course, there are those pesky fees each time you make a move.

 The takeaway is that there’s only so much you can do with your investments – at least successfully.

 How Much of a Difference Can Your Investments Make?